irrelevation/Notes/gitbook/tools-and-frameworks/react.md

    - identify where your state gets updated
    - integrate state setter accordingly

+## 3 phases Reacts render cycle

+1. **Trigger**
+   - A render gets triggered initially when you call `ReactDOM.render()`.
+   - A re-render gets triggered when states or props change.
+2. **Render**
+   - React renders the component and recursive renders all other components rendered within that component.
+3. **Commit**
+   - React updates the DOM to match the newly rendered output.
+   - React minimizes the amount of channges to reach that state.
+   - If parts of the output do not differ, React will _not_ change the corresponding part of the DOM.

 ## Props

 Props are inputs to react components, passed from a parent to a child compoinent.